 These are the different types of liquor licences and permits you can apply for.
 Some license types allow for additional endorsements or authorizations that become part of the licence – each with separate application fees.
 For additional information, click on the page for the licence type that interests you.

 New applications for licensee retail stores or wine stores are currently not being accepted.
 This is due to a government-imposed moratorium on new licensee retail stores until July 1, 2022, and an indefinite moratorium on new wine stores.
 There is no wait list available for people interested in applying.

-If you hold an existing liquor licence and would like to make a change to it, including applying for an endorsement, please visit the Changing a Licence page.
+If you hold an existing liquor licence and would like to make a change to it, including applying for an endorsement, please visit the Changing a Liquor Licence page.

 Food Primary – for businesses where the primary purpose is to serve food (restaurants).

 Liquor Primary – for businesses where the primary purpose is to sell liquor (bars, as well as stadiums, theatres, aircraft, etc.) as well as other businesses that wish to serve liquor as an additional service to their primary business (spas, salons, art galleries, etc).
 Private clubs may choose to apply for a liquor primary club licence, which is a subclass of the liquor primary licence.

 Agent – for independent liquor agents who market products from liquor manufacturers outside of B.C.